 - What happens if I overdose (Rocephin)?

-- What should I avoid while using ceftriaxone injection (Rocephin)?
+- What should I avoid while using ceftriaxone (Rocephin)?

-- What other drugs will affect ceftriaxone injection (Rocephin)?
+- What other drugs will affect ceftriaxone (Rocephin)?

 - Where can I get more information?

-What should I discuss with my health care provider before using ceftriaxone injection (Rocephin)?
+What should I discuss with my health care provider before using ceftriaxone (Rocephin)?

 Do not use this medication if you are allergic to ceftriaxone, or to other cephalosporin antibiotics, such as: